ShashwatM3/linkeder/README.md

-# 🎓 Linkeder - AI-Powered Student Recruitment Platform
+# 🎓 Linkeder - AI-Powered Connection Platform

 A conversational AI platform that enables intelligent querying of university student profiles using Retrieval-Augmented Generation (RAG) architecture.
 Built with OpenAI GPT-4, Chroma vector database, and Streamlit for seamless user interactions.